Tracer

 As the explosion subsided, the smoke and the light lingered, along with everyone's last remaining fear.
 Was this finally Tracer's last battle?
 Could his energy armor deflect the full power of the explosion?

 But as the scene resolved, the outcome was plain for anyone to see.
-There was no mistaking the yellow, humanoid form descending from where the ship used to be with his fists raised in triumph.
+There was no mistaking the yellow, humanoid form descending from where the ship used to be, fists raised in triumph.
 Since he caused the explosion, he had been at its very center — the eye of the storm.
-What little power had confronted him, his armor had absorbed.
+What little explosive force had pummeled him, his armor had absorbed.
 He had survived.

-As he descended to visible and audible range, he saw a general of the Air Force arrive and leave his staff car.
+As he descended close enough to see and hear the crowd, a general of the Air Force pulled up in his staff car and got out, accompanied by a young lieutenant.
 The general meant to congratulate him, but Tracer had another thing in mind.
-He flew up to the general and his escorting lieutennant, and said, "Sorry I have to save the world and run, but I have to go find a sunset to fly off into."
+He flew up to the two of them, and said, "Sorry I have to save the world and run, but I have to go find a sunset to fly off into."

 But Tracer heard that remark, even over the din of cheers.
 He doubled back and ground to a halt less than a meter from the general.

 Once more, the glowing yellow figure turned and left.
-In the background, he heard the general finally say what he wanted him to: "There goes a fine human being."
+In the background, the lieutenant turned to his general, shrugged, and said, "There goes a fine human being."

 I hope you have enjoyed reading Tracer as much as I enjoyed writing it.